jakericedesigns/houdini_black_magic/README.md

 @covariance = covariance_xy(0);
 ```

+Boom, that's it, you have now mastered basic covariance.

+### COVARIANCE MATRICES AND DOING THIS WHOLE TING SMARTER
-Boom, that's it.
-But we work in 3d, and that's a two dimensional variance anylysis.
-Sooooo how do we make it work in 3d.
-Well quite simply we build of the covariance on each axis matrix.
+We work in 3d, and that's a two dimensional variance anylysis.
+So what we need is a matrix of covariance.

-### COVARIANCE AND DOING THIS WHOLE TING SMARTER

 ```c
 //a sample covariance matrix